 On the Upgrade/Downgrade page, make required configuration changes and click Buy Now.

 In this case, we recommend that you identify and delete large keys from the instance before you perform the configuration change.
-For more information about how to identify large keys, see Use the real-time key statistics feature or Use the offline key analysis feature.
+For more information about how to identify large keys, see Use the offline key analysis feature.

-- If you want to change a non-cluster instance into a cluster instance, or change the instance type of a cluster instance without changing its architecture, take note of the following items:
+If you want to change a non-cluster instance to a cluster instance, or change the instance type of a cluster instance without changing its architecture, take note of the following items:

-- You must read and confirm the related limits of cluster instances.
-For more information about these limits, see Limits on commands supported by cluster instances.
+You must read and confirm the related limits of cluster instances.
+For more information about these limits, see Limits on commands supported by cluster instances and read/write splitting instances.

-If you select forceful configuration change, the Lua scripts are deleted from the original instance.
+If you select Force Upgrade, the Lua scripts are deleted from the original instance after the configuration change.

 Complete the payment.